lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

 Now we can rewrite the monad laws under bind.
-Consider the following example.
 ```coq
 Goal forall (A B :Type) (a : A) (f : A -> State B),
     ret a >>= (fun a' => f a') >>= ret ≈ f a.